gonjavi/JavascriptTodoList/README.md

 - To check the to-do created, click on the project on the left hand side and the lists of to-dos will appear in the white space in the middle column.

+## Future Updates/Improvements

+- Update the design
+- Hide the todo's form
+- Add a New todo button
+- Display the todo's form only when click on add new todo

 ## 🤝 Contributing